Year 5

 PE Days

-5E - Spring Term PE days will be Monday, Swimming on Thursday and Stockport County on Friday - Please come to school in your PE kit on these days.
+5C - PE days will be Monday and Thursday - Please come to school in your kit on these days.

 Our Learning